sachinceed/RE-Installations_JH/README.md

-Welcome to The Dashboard For RE(Renewable Energy) Dashboard for the State of Jharkhand, This Dashboard is Developed and maintained By
+Welcome to The Dashboard For RE(Renewable Energy) Dashboard for the State of Jharkhand, This Dashboard is Developed and Maintained By
-Mr. Sachin Pratap, Data Analyst @ CEEDIndia ( https://ceedindia.org/team/sachin-pratap/ )
+Mr. Sachin Pratap, Research Associate @ CEEDIndia ( https://ceedindia.org/team/sachin-pratap/ )
 LinkedIn :- https://www.linkedin.com/in/sachin-pratap-723b961a3/

 For Live Demo Follow The Link: https://renewable-energy-installations-jharkhand.streamlit.app/